Parabolic dynamics and Anisotropic Banach spaces: Introduction

 The reader may complain that the parabolic nature of the dynamics $\phi_t$ it is not very apparent.
-Indeed, a little argument is required to show that $\|D_x\phi_t\|$ can grow at most polynomially in $t$, see Section \ref{subsec:parabolic}.
+Indeed, a little argument is required to show that $\|D_x\phi_t\|$ can grow at most polynomially in $t$, see Section \ref{subsec:parabolic}, and some more work is needed to show that there are cases in which it is truly unbounded, see Lemma \ref{lem:true-parabolic}.